matthiasbrix/vae-models/README.md

-# Temporal models in Variational Autoencoders
+# Variational Autoencoders models

-This repository is an implementation of methods in the frame work of variational autoencoders (VAEs).
+This repository is an implementation of methods in the framework of variational autoencoders (VAEs), especially temporal models.
 It has implementations of

-1. Vanilla VAE.
+1. Vanilla VAE (VAE).
-2. Conditional VAE.
+2. Conditional VAE (CVAE).
 3. A temporal model that can predict images at a timestamp `t+1` given an image a at timestamp `t` (denoted as TDCVAE).
 4. Like 3, but a CNN model for lung scans data (denoted as TDCVAE2).